Richard C. Harkness

 My approach was to start with the big-bang and describe –in a series of chapters- the evolution and behavior of systems from the earliest and simplest (atoms) to the most recent and complex (today’s societal systems).
 The chapters would include one on cosmic systems and one on the emergence and evolution of life up to individual humans.
 I’ve analyzed and drafted working papers on all these, plus done original research on chaotic behavior in N-body spring/mass systems.

 To write the final chapters about societal systems I decided to conduct two case studies: one about the European geo-political system just prior to WW1 and the other about todays combination of natural and societal systems in response to global warming or climate change.
 I picked these because the former is an example of a system that went horribly wrong thus killing 20-million people.
 The latter is a social/economic/political system that is going wrong again today with potentially even more devastating consequences.
 I wanted to understand why these systems evolved to a state where they malfunction to the detriment of those who created them.

 Since these case studies were complex each has turned into a small, stand-alone ebook.
-I hope to publish the one abut global warming very soon since the topic is so urgent.
+The book about global warming will be available at Amazon and other ebook retailers in January 2020.
 Later these two ebooks will be condensed into chapters in the broader book I’m still hoping to finish.